 Foreign Currency Options: Funds that invest in foreign currency-denominated securities may buy or sell put and call options on foreign currencies.
 Each Fund may buy or sell put and call options on foreign currencies either on exchanges or in the over-the-counter market.
 A put option on a foreign currency gives the purchaser of the option the right to sell a foreign currency at the exercise price until the option expires.
-A call option on a foreign currency gives the purchase of the option the right to purchase price until the option expires.
+A call option on a foreign currency gives the purchaser of the option the right to purchase the currency at the exercise price until the option expires.